justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;When you are able to employ your will always for constructive purposes, you become the controller of your destiny.&quot;</em> <br>
+<em>&quot;Everyone has the right to make his own decisions, but none has the right to force his decision on others.&quot;</em> <br>
-— Paramahansa Yogananda
+— Ayn Rand

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>